bingb0t5/im-in/FEATURES.md

 Features:

+- canonical route is `/explore`, with `/calendar` retained as a redirect
 - shows future activities where `is_public = true`
 - only lists activities where `public_discovery_enabled = true`
 - search by query string